Own-Data-Privateer/hoardy-web/tool/README.md

 - positional arguments:
   - `PATH`
   : input `WRR` file path

+- options:
+  - `-h, --help`
+  : show this help message and exit
+  - `--markdown`
+  : show `--help` formatted in Markdown

 - `MIME` type sniffing; this controls the use of the [`mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command higher values make the `scrub` function (which see) censor out more things when `-unknown`, `-styles`, or `-scripts` options are set; in particular, at the moment, with `--sniff-paranoid` and `-scripts` most plain text files will be censored out as potential `JavaScript`:
   - `--sniff-default`